 We use various services that are available within IBM Cloud Pak for Data to analyze data, build, deploy, and monitor the machine learning model.
 IBM Cloud Pak for Data is a data and AI platform that runs on a Red Hat OpenShift Kubernetes Container.

-You can install IBM Cloud Pak for Data through a tile in the IBM Cloud catalog, and the Install Cloud Pak for Data from the IBM Cloud catalog tutorial provides detailed steps.
+You can install IBM Cloud Pak for Data through a tile in the IBM Cloud catalog.

 Manage and secure clients’ data

 Collecting and organizing data is a foundational step in building a machine learning pipeline.
 To make data accessible securely, to collect it from multiple sources, and to visualize data, IBM Cloud Pak for Data offers services such as data virtualization and data refinery.

 The data collected for analyzing risk predictions contains sensitive personal information like social security numbers, and compliance and security standards must be maintained.
 To handle these policy, security, and compliance factors and to govern data, IBM Cloud Pak for Data offers a service called IBM Watson Knowledge Catalog.

 A data steward or an administrator typically works within the IBM Watson® Knowledge Catalog to mask sensitive information, form rules and terms that are applicable to the banking domain, and to ensure data security.
 You can use the Implement data governance to manage and secure clients’ data tutorial to learn the steps of how to work within Watson Knowledge Catalog for the credit risk data set.

 Develop and deploy a credit risk model